 Use these tips to plan your monthly family calendar of routines and activities to reduce stress and keep the whole family running smoothly as you transition from Summer to back to school.

 Your “month planning day” should ideally happen on the first day of the month, simply because it will be an easy reminder for you.
-This will give you a long-term idea of what is to come, how far you need to plan ahead, what resources and materials you need to buy or schedule and best of all when you will have free time for yourself and for your loved ones.
+This will give you a long-term idea of what is to come, how far you need to plan, what resources and materials you need to buy or schedule, and best of all when you will have free time for yourself and your loved ones.

 As we move towards the end of Summer and get ready to transition into another school year, these monthly planning days are an indispensable part of keeping your family routines and schedules on point.